Tim Credeur

-Timothy Wallace Credeur II (born July 9, 1977) is a retired American mixed martial artist.
+Tim Credeur (born July 9, 1977) is an American retired mixed martial artist.
 He was a cast member of Spike TV's The Ultimate Fighter 7 and was defeated by fellow cast member Jesse Taylor in the semi-finals.
 He was then brought back into the competition following the disqualification of Taylor.
 He fought C.B.
 Dollaway for a spot in the finals and lost to Dollaway via decision.

 Mixed martial arts career

 The Ultimate Fighter 7

 Tim is a member of Louisiana's Gladiator Academy and appeared on "The Ultimate Fighter" series.

 Tim advanced to the semifinals with victories over Erik Charles, Matthew Riddle, and Dan Cramer (all by submission).
 During the show's semi-final fight between him and Jesse Taylor, Taylor won by unanimous decision after 3 rounds.
 However, after Taylor was removed from the finale for disciplinary reasons, Credeur fought C.B.
 Dollaway to determine who would match up against Amir Sadollah in the show's live finale.

 Tim lost the match by unanimous decision after 3 rounds, though the match was very closely contested.